Using lattice chiral effective theory to study pi-pi scattering: Introduction

 \section{Introduction}

 Chiral effective field theory (ChEFT) was introduced by Wienberg in 1979 as a low energy effective theory for QCD \cite{Wein_1979}.
-While chiral \textit{perturbation} theory (ChPT) has proven a very powerful theoretical tool, there are good reasons for studying ChEFT non-perturbatively using lattice Monte Carlo simulations.
+While ChEFT is often employed in conjunction with perturbation theory, there are good reasons for studying ChEFT non-perturbatively.
+For example, we can use chiral symmetry through the PCAC relations to obtain many useful results.~\cite{Scherer:2012xha} We can get even more non-perturbative information using lattice Monte Carlo.
+There are many reasons to be interested in doing this.